TL;DR

 The Architecture of a Modern Lead Handoff Process

-Why does this matter so much?
+Why does this alignment matter so much?
 Because alignment is profitable.
 Research from the Aberdeen Group found that,

 Highly aligned organizations achieve 32% year-over-year revenue growth, while their less aligned peers saw a 7% decrease.